Isla de Aves

 Isla de Aves (/es/; Spanish for "Island of Birds" or "Birds Island"), or Aves Island, is a Federal Dependency of Venezuela.

 Possessing valuable guano deposits, the island has been the subject of numerous territorial disputes (now resolved) with the United States (through the Guano Islands Act of 1856), neighbouring independent island countries such as Dominica, and European states controlling their nearby dependent island territories, such as the Kingdom of the Netherlands and the United Kingdom.
 The sovereignty of Venezuela over the island was eventually internationally recognized.

 Geography

 The island is a part of the Aves Ridge and lies to the west of the Windward Islands chain.
 It is 375 m in length and never more than 50 m in width, and rises 4 m above the sea on a calm day.
+Its area is estimated at 3.36 ha 8.3 acres although some sources mention figures ranging from 0.65 ha to 4.5 ha (1.6 acres to 11.12 acres), varying according to erosion.
 Depending on one's interpretation of the United Nations Convention on the Law of the Sea, it could be legally classified as a "rock", which would only give Venezuela a twelve nautical mile economic zone.
 However, Venezuela claims it is a normal island, which grants it a 200 nmi exclusive economic zone.
 It is sometimes completely submerged during hurricanes.
 It is 185 km south-west of the closest land, Montserrat, 225 km west of Dominica and 547 km north of the Venezuelan mainland.